IveMalfunctioned/NT-Scripts/terminal-SYSTEM/readme.txt

 System: C:\ProgramData\Microsoft\Windows\Start Menu\Programs
 User:   %USERPROFILE%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs
 Command prompt shortcut would usually go in the "Windows System" folder, and powershell shortcut in the "Windows Powershell" folder.
+Put the icons on the start menu shortcuts if you like.
+It requires a restart for them to apply correctly.
+Place them in System32 if you will use them.
 Have fun!